Bannau Brycheiniog by Cycle | Day Two

 `

-I finally reach the northern terminous of the Monmouthsire & Brecon Canal.
-This is also the starting location of the Taff Trail which runs 55 miles south to Cardiff.
-It's a great place to stop for lunch too.
-There are nearby shops, cafes, pubs, and toilet facilities.
+Note: This is also the starting location of the Taff Trail (NCN Route 8) which runs 55 miles south to Cardiff.

 Brecon Castle was built in 1093 by the Norman Lord Bernard de Neufmarché.
-Brecon Cathedral was (re)built to it's current form circa 1215.
+Brecon Cathedral was (re)built to it's current form c.1215.
 Additionally, there are several ancient churches dating back to the 1600's; most notably is St. David's of the Field, and obviously enough history to write a book (or two), see my choice; Brecon Through Time.

 Two significant geographic factors play into the town's formation; firstly, it lies at the base of Pen-y-Fan Mountain where the Brecon Beacons mountain range roll down into the Usk Valley, and secondly it sits at the confluence of the Honddu and Tarell rivers as they both flow into the larger River Usk.

 The distinctive bridge crossing over the River Usk as you leave town heading west (shown above) was built in 1563.
 But significantly, before the bridge was built, this was was one of the few places where the River Usk could be safely forded by foot, horse, or wagon.
-Now much repaired and modified, the 7-span stone Brecon Bridge is a listed historical monument which is still in use today for local and commercial traffic along the B4601.
+Now much repaired and modified, the 7-span stone Brecon Bridge is a listed historical monument which is still in use today for local and commercial traffic along the busy B4601.

 A simple fence for holding sheep, over-grown and unused, hidden by the roadside with the rolling hills of the Brecon Beacons at it's back.
+These are the views I seek.

 A small bridge crossing over the Nant Brân River and the quiet gurgle of water.